Cap-go/website/content/blog/automatic-build-and-release-with-gitlab.md

 Don't worry if you don't have this file it will be created for you.

-To make this work, you need to create a [PERSONAL_ACCESS](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) _it in_ your GitHub [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets "GitHub secrets") as `PERSONAL_ACCESS_TOKEN`.
+To make this work, create a [PERSONAL_ACCESS](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) _it in_ your GitHub [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets "GitHub secrets") as `PERSONAL_ACCESS_TOKEN`.

 This is necessary to let the CI commit the changelog.

 When you create the token, choose expiration as `never` and the scope as `repo`.

-Lastly, to let the tool understand where your version is saved you have to create the file `.cz.toml` at the root of your repository.
+Lastly, to let the tool understand where your version is saved, you have to create the file `.cz.toml` at the root of your repository.

 And add this inside :